 The reason I feel the need to loudly counter the sexism argument is because it has the potential to be extraordinarily effective – even when it doesn’t have merit.
 It’s one thing to debate someone who endorses the naturopathic/magical approach to thyroid care; it’s another animal entirely to confront someone who goes nuclear with the highly-charged claim of “sexism.”
 In today’s sociopolitical climate, it is not ok to be a sexist.
 Of course, it has never been ok to be a sexist, but society’s tolerance for sexism has rightly plummeted.
 So when sexism is invoked, it’s the equivalent of a mic-drop.
 We typically have an immediate visceral reaction.
 At that point, we are so primed to hate the accused and everything for which he stands, that any reasonable discourse becomes impossible.

 Can we pause for a moment and do a quick reality check?
-There are implicit biases that infect everyone in a society that is, at its core, patriarchal and racist.
-In a sexist and racist society, it’s unavoidable that people – even doctors – will be influenced by these biases and make problematic decisions because of them.
+There are implicit biases that may infect everyone in society.
+It’s unavoidable that people – even doctors – will be influenced by these biases and make problematic decisions because of them.
 The best way to mitigate the influence of our ingrained biases is to be aware of them.

 So, is there sexism in medicine?
 Yes.
 Do women disproportionately get labeled as hysterical?
 Yes.
 Does the medical profession need to do a better job addressing women’s health?
 Yes.
 If the application of an evidence-based approach to thyroid care fails to identify the thyroid as the cause of a woman’s symptoms, should the doctor’s conclusions be dismissed because he’s the product of a sexist society?
 I think you know my answer to that.
 My point is that we need to wield our most powerful weapons responsibly, and that includes keeping the argument about what constitutes a thyroid problem honest.